-Nikki Bella 'Devastated' Over John Cena Split: 'He Never Should’ve Proposed,' Source Says
+Nikki Bella 'Heartbroken' Over John Cena Split: 'He Never Should’ve Proposed,' Source Says

-Nikki Bella is “heartbroken” and “devastated” by her split from John Cena just weeks before they were set to tie the knot.
+Nikki Bella is “heartbroken” by her split from John Cena just weeks before they were set to tie the knot.

 Although Cena, 40, admitted in the past that he didn’t want to get married again — he was previously married to Elizabeth Huberdeau from 2009 until 2012 — he got down on one knee and proposed to Bella in April 2017.
 However, a source tells PEOPLE that he started getting cold feet as the wedding date drew near.